Hana-Kimi: Reception

-Maria Lin noted that while she normally disliked female protagonists in manga, she praised Mizuki as an exception, crediting her with lifting the manga above other "pretty boy manga", enjoying her "never-give-up attitude".
-While Lin enjoyed the art style, she found the male characters' designs at times generic.
+Maria Lin noted that although she normally disliked female protagonists in manga, she praised Mizuki as an exception, crediting her with lifting the manga above other "pretty boy manga", enjoying her "never-give-up attitude".
+Moreover, Lin enjoyed the art style but she found the male characters' designs sometimes generic.
 Sheena McNeil felt that the premise was "shallow", but upon reading, found herself "caught up in the story".
-McNeil praised the art, citing its importance in a story of deception, enjoying the "gorgeous" character designs, but appreciating the departure from strict aesthetics for humour.
+McNeil praised the art, citing its importance in a story of deception, enjoying the "gorgeous" character designs, but appreciating the departure from strict aesthetics for humor.